luisespino/Coronavirus_2020_11/README.md

 ## Comparison between the number of cases detected and the number of tests – US

 The data and graphs shown in the following report are generated in the file: [201602959.py](https://github.com/LuisEspino/CoronavirusML/blob/main/src/201602959.py)
+*All data and graphics were generated on November 15, 2020, to obtain real data it is necessary to execute the file specified above.*

 API: https://covidtracking.com/data/api